brunk23/code-challenges/README.md

-This is a random assortment of my solutions, or attempted solutions, for various coding challenges I have found and attepted.
+This is a random assortment of my solutions, or attempted solutions, for various coding challenges I have found and attempted.

 The languages used vary.
 Often, I decide to do a challenge in a specific language only because I am playing with that language at the time.